StaniszewskiA/swift-api/README.md

 ## Possible improvements:
 - **API call caching**: Implement response caching to improve performance
 - **Enhanced GitHub workflows**: Add more comprehensive CI/CD pipelines
-- **Add authorization**: Integrate role-based access control to ensure that only authenticated and authorized users can access the database